 Remember to take care of yourself.
 It might feel like you can't take time away from your caregiving role, but it's important to take care of yourself and make sure your needs are met.
 Take time to relax and do the things you enjoy.
 Ask for help from family members, friends, and neighbors in whose care you can leave your loved one.
 There are also services available that provide daytime care so you can have time for yourself.

 Help is available to remove some of the burden of being a caregiver.
 These resources can help you take care of your loved one and yourself.

 Local chapters can provide core services to families and professionals, including information and referral, support groups, care consultation, education and safety services.
 You may request print materials on various topics including caregiver stress, how to manage common behaviors in dementia, and a guide for respite care.

-Call or e-mail Group Health's Resource Line for information about resources and support available to help you as a caregiver.
+Call or e-mail Kaiser Permanente's Resource Line for information about resources and support available to help you as a caregiver.
 The Resource Line can provide printed material, as well as contacts for community services to help you with daily activities, such as housecleaning and transportation.

-Social workers are available at all Group Health medical centers to help patients and families cope with changes in health status and new medical needs.
+Social workers are available at all Kaiser Permanente medical offices to help patients and families cope with changes in health status and new medical needs.
 To arrange a meeting with a social worker, contact the health care team or medical center of the person you care for.